Skip to main content

 1.6% + £0.20

 The fees are calculated as a percentage of the total invoice amount plus a fixed amount.
-For example a $100 invoice in New Zealand would incur fees of $2.95 plus $0.30 for a total of $3.25 ($103.25).
+For example, a $100 invoice in New Zealand would incur fees of $2.95 plus $0.30 for a total of $3.25 ($103.25).
+In Australia and New Zealand, the fees can be either absorbed by your business or passed on to the end customer.

-1. You can choose to absorb the fee and not pass it on to the customer.
-Our data indicates that customers are 2.5 times more likely to pay by credit card when the fee is absorbed.
+1. You can choose to cover the fee and not pass it on to the customer.
+Our data indicates that customers are 2.5 times more likely to pay by credit card when the fee is covered.
 You can choose to increase your margins to offset the processing fees.
 Your customer will see that the invoice total amount and the credit card payment amount is the same.
 When the invoice is paid with a credit card then the fees will be subtracted from the final amount that will be paid out.

 2. You can choose to pass the fee on to the customer.
 Your customer will see that the invoice total amount and the credit card payment amount are different as this has the fees added.
 When the invoice is paid with a credit card then the fees will be subtracted from the credit card payment amount and you will be paid out the invoice total amount.